vndpal/EnergizeXpress/README.md

 Step 1: Fork this repo
 Step 2: Crate a feature branch
 Step 3: Navigate to root of the project and run Yarn
-Step 4: Run command "yarn workspace start"
+Step 4: Run command "npm start"

 Todo: Write a short description about this project